-- members of the board, the chief executive officer and the statutory company auditor, 34-36 and - a description of the company's system of variable remuneration to the board and executive management, and of each outstanding share- and share-price-related incentive scheme. - The board is also to publish the results of the evaluation required by points two and three of Code rule 9.1 in the corporate governance section of the company's website no later than three weeks before the annual general meeting-the company's instructions to the nomination committee.37 - 10.4 Companies which are legally required to publish a sustainability report or and companies which without being subject to this requirement voluntarily publish such a report are to make available on their websites the ten most recent years' sustainability reports, along with that part of the auditor's report which covers the sustainability report or the auditor's written statement on the sustainability report.
-32.38 - 10.5 The remuneration report is to contain a reference to where in the company's annual report the information required by chapter 5, sections 40-44 of the Annual Accounts Act (1995:1554) is to be found. - 10.6 The remuneration report is to contain a summary description of each outstanding share and share-price related incentive programme and any such programme that was completed during the year.
+- members of the board, the chief executive officer and the company auditor, $^{\rm 36}$ and - the company's instructions to the nomination committee. - 10.4 Companies which are legally required to publish a sustainability report and companies which voluntarily publish such a report are to make available on their websites the ten most recent years' sustainability reports, along with that part of the auditor's report which covers the sustainability report or the auditor's written statement on the sustainability report. - 10.5 The remuneration report is to contain a reference to where in the company's annual report the information required by chapter 5, sections 40-44 of the Annual Accounts Act (1995:1554) is to be found. - 10.6 The remuneration report is to contain a summary description of each outstanding share and share-price related incentive programme and any such programme that was completed during the year.